 Yoga has been a constant benefit for me throughout the years; whatever kind of day I have experienced I always leave a class feeling lighter, calmer and happier.
 Whether I am teaching or participating.

 At the end of December 2015 I gave up my full time job and took the plunge, making yoga my full time occupation.

 As yoga is constantly evolving I attend workshops and courses.
 In 2017 I completed a 3 day course on Yin Yoga with Norman Blair.
 In 2019 I completed the Restorative Yoga Teacher Training Level 1 Intensive with Adelene Cheong.
-I am constantly learning andt here is nothing better than passing on all the knowledge I have collected and watching other people benefit from all yoga has to offer.
+I am constantly learning and there is nothing better than passing on all the knowledge I have collected and watching other people benefit from all yoga has to offer.

 If you still aren’t convinced – I asked my classes to let me know how yoga helps them.